 - In Publish view, click Publish Settings on the control bar.
 The Publish Settings dialog appears. - 2.
-Choose a profile from the Select Profile drop-down list.

-3. Click Advanced publish settings and then click the Advanced FTP tab.
+Choose a profile from the Profile list. - 3.
+Click Advanced publish settings and then click the Advanced S/FTP tab.

-- 4. Select options for the Advanced FTP settings: - ◆ Server port is the port from which your server accepts FTP connections.
+- 4. Select options for the Advanced S/FTP settings: - Server port is the port from which your server accepts FTP connections.
 By default the port setting is 21, which is the most common ISP setting.
 However, some security systems or other server configurations may require a different setting.
-Check with your ISP administrator for the proper server port setting. - ◆ Default Permissions applies to servers that support the CHMOD FTP command, which covers read, write, and execute permissions.
-By default, this setting is 0 (zero), which corresponds to no permissions.
-Check with your ISP administrator or server administrator to see if the server supports the CHMOD command and, if it does, which setting you need.
-Note that the setting applies to all files and folders uploaded to the server.
-You cannot set some files or folders to one set of permissions and others to different permissions. - ◆ Connect passive mode is for publishing to servers not within your company's firewall, or if your ISP or host company's FTP manager establishes connections using passive mode.
+Check with your ISP administrator for the proper server port setting. - Connect passive mode is for publishing to servers not within your company's firewall, or if your ISP or host company's FTP manager establishes connections using passive mode.
 Passive mode (or PASV) is a security mode in which a client sends a connect signal for data, the server replies with a confirmation signal, and then the data begins uploading.
 This allows the server to confirm the identity of the client that is connecting before data begins uploading.
 Although some firewalls allow PASV as a security mode, others may not be configured for PASV.
 In that case, publishing will not work.
 Typically, NetObjects Fusion cannot publish through firewalls or proxies.
 If a message tells you that NetObjects Fusion cannot connect to the server, the problem is usually a firewall preventing you from logging on.
 Also, in some cases of publishing to a proxy server, the publishing process appears to succeed but the files do not appear on your site.